telerik/document-processing-docs/libraries/radspreadprocessing/getting-started.md

 ## Assembly References

->The libraries support .NET 4 and later. .NET Standard-compatible binaries are available as well.
-The assemblies for .NET Standard don't include 'Windows' in their names. (e.g. **Telerik.Documents.Core.dll**).
+>The libraries support .NET 4 and later.
+Binaries compatible with .NET Standard/.NET 5+ are available as well.
+The assemblies for .NET Standard/.NET 5+ don't include 'Windows' in their names. (e.g. **Telerik.Documents.Core.dll**).
+However, both .NET Framework **and** .NET Standard/.Net 5+ class namespaces include "Windows" in their paths.
 For more information check [**Cross-Platform Support**]({%slug radspreadprocessing-cross-platform%}) article.

 In order to use the model of the __RadSpreadProcessing__ library in your project, you need to add references to the following assemblies: